conduktor/conduktor-docs/docs/guides/conduktor-concepts/interceptors.md

   - There are some limitation.
 Read more about [Offset Correctness here](/gateway/concepts/logical-topics/concentrated-topics/#known-issues-and-limitations-with-offset-correctness)
 - If `spec.offsetCorrectness` is set to `false`, Gateway will report the offsets of the backing topic records.

-:::caution
+:::warning
-If a ConcentrationRule spec changes, it will not affect previously created Concentrated Topics.
-It will only affect the Topics created after the change.
+If a ConcentrationRule spec changes, it will not affect previously created concentrated topics, it will only affect the topics created after the change.
 :::